coltschultz/pro-readme-gen-node/README.md

 ## **Tests**
 undefined
 ## **License**
-This application is covered under the MIT license.
-[Read More Here](https://choosealicense.com/licenses/mit/)
+This application is covered under the BSD license.
+[Read More Here](https://choosealicense.com/licenses/bsd-2-clause/)
 ## **Questions**
 If you have additional questions, find me at
 [this Github link.]()